 (previously known as Y393N)

-The above descriptions were written as a brief overview of the tests used by Minnesota’s Newborn Screening Program to identify babies at risk for hidden, rare disorders on the newborn screening panel.
-If a baby is identified as being at risk, newborn screening program staff would contact the baby's primary care provider and provide them with the information they need to notify the parent(s) and properly follow-up on the result.
+The above descriptions are designed to give a brief overview of the tests we use in Minnesota to identify babies at risk for hidden, rare disorders on the newborn screening panel.
+If a baby is identified as being at risk, our program staff contacts a member of the baby's healthcare team and provides them with the information they need to notify the parent(s) and properly follow-up on the result.

 For questions or requests for additional information about newborn screening or follow-up methods, contact us at 800-664-7772.Back to top of page